"God is dead", the question on the PAU philosophy exam coinciding with the Pope's visit

 3 min

-BarcelonaReligion and God are not only marking this Wednesday's news with the visit of Pope Leo XIV, but have also made an appearance in this year's PAU philosophy exam.
-Students who chose this subject —the history test was also held first thing in the morning— had to analyze how the statement "God is dead" would be evaluated from the perspective of two prominent authors in the history of Western philosophy.
-"It was an easy question because we had all worked on it," admitted a student from the Premià de Mar institute as she left the exam at the UPF.
+BarcelonaReligion and God are not only marking this Wednesday's news with the visit of Pope Leo XIV, but they have also made an appearance in this year's PAU philosophy exam.
+Students who chose this subject – the history test was also held first thing – had to analyze how the statement "God is dead" would be evaluated from the perspective of two prominent Western philosophy authors.
+"It was an easy question because we had all worked on it," admitted a student from the Premià de Mar institute when leaving the test at UPF.

-Beyond this exercise, the exam included a fragment from Plato's Republic and another from Martha C. Nussbaum's Creating Capabilities, the only female philosopher included in the PAU syllabus.
-In fact, last year was the first time a woman appeared in the Catalan university entrance exam's philosophy paper.
-In this exercise, many of the adolescents celebrated Plato's inclusion, saying he is the author "who is studied the most".
+Beyond this exercise, the test included a fragment from The Republic by Plato and another from Creating Capabilities by Martha C. Nussbaum, the only female philosopher on the PAU syllabus.
+In fact, last year was the first time a woman appeared on the philosophy exam for the university entrance exam in Catalonia..
+In this exercise, many of the adolescents celebrated Plato's inclusion because they said he is the author "who is studied the most".

-On the other hand, the role of women, trade unions, and the emigration of Andalusians to Catalonia have been the main topics of this year's university entrance exam history paper.
-In the first exercise, students had to explain the role of women during the Second Republic and Franco's dictatorship, based on two texts also written by women: a speech by Clara Campoamor and one by Pilar Primo de Rivera.
-In the first, Campoamor claims that women have also fought for the Republic and asks: "How can it be said that women have not fought and that they need an era, long years of the Republic, to prove their capability?".
+On the other hand, the role of women, trade unions, and the emigration of Andalusians to Catalonia have been the main themes of this year's university entrance exam in history.
+In the first exercise, students had to explain the role of women during the Second Republic and Francoism based on two texts, also written by women: a speech by Clara Campoamor and one by Pilar Primo de Rivera.
+In the first, Campoamor argued how women had also fought for the Republic and asked: "How can it be said that women have not fought and need an era, long years of the Republic, to demonstrate their capacity?".

-In contrast, in the second speech, Pilar Primo de Rivera assures "we must only attend to what corresponds to us, and we must let men, because it is up to them, resolve all the complications that governing the nation entails".
+In contrast, in the second speech, Pilar Primo de Rivera stated: "We must only attend to what corresponds to us, and we must let men, because it is up to them, resolve all the complications that the government of the nation entails."
 And she adds: "The women's sections must have, with respect to the leaders, an attitude of absolute obedience and subordination.
-Because this is always the role that corresponds to women in life, submission to men".
+Because this is always the role that corresponds to women in life, submission to men."

 Trade unions and 23-F

-In the second exercise, students could choose between drafting a report for the CNT on the significance of social struggles in Spain from World War I to Primo de Rivera's coup d'état, or putting themselves in the shoes of a girl working for a bourgeois family in Barcelona at the end of the 19th century and describing the social classes in the early years of the Restoration.
+In the second exercise, students could choose between writing a report for the CNT on what social struggles in Spain have meant from the First World War to Primo de Rivera's coup d'état, or putting themselves in the shoes of a girl working for a bourgeois family in Barcelona at the end of the 19th century and describing the social classes of the early years of the Restoration.

-Although many students explained that the history exam was "easy," they also criticized that the Civil War and Francoism "hardly" appeared, when "normally they always do."
+Although many of the students explained that the history exam was "easy", they also criticized that the Civil War and Francoism "hardly" appeared, when "normally it always does".

 stats